medly/starter/packages/module/README.md

 ## Features

-It sets up below things:
+It sets up the following:

 1. `babel` to `transpile` the code.
 2. `jest` to write `unit tests`.